Croxley Green: History

 In 1830, John Dickinson built Croxley Mill adjacent to the Grand Junction Canal, since 1929 part of the Grand Union Canal.
 John Dickinson Stationery produced Croxley Script.
 Dickinson Square and Dickinson Avenue are named after the paper mill owner and contain houses built by the company for their workers at the end of the 19th century.
 The mill closed in 1980.

 Croxley Green was historically part of the parish of Rickmansworth, which was included in the Watford Poor Law Union from 1835.
 When sanitary districts were created in 1872, the parish of Rickmansworth, including Croxley Green, therefore became part of the Watford Rural Sanitary District, which in turn became Watford Rural District in 1894.

-Rickmansworth Urban District was created on 15 April 1898, with Croxley Green being part of Rickmansworth Urban District until its abolition when Three Rivers District was created on 1 April 1974.
-The former Rickmansworth Urban District then became an unparished area, governed directly by Three Rivers District Council.
+Croxley Green became part of Rickmansworth Urban District on its creation on 15 April 1898.
+On 1 April 1974, the urban district was abolished and the village became part of the Three Rivers District.
 The civil parish of Croxley Green was created on 1 April 1986, covering the eastern part of the former Rickmansworth Urban District and an adjoining area transferred from the parish of Sarratt.